Bachelor of Science in Fashion and Retail Studies

 National Retail Federation Big Show

-Travel to New York City in January to attend the National Retail Federation's annual student event to network with retail professionals and retail students from around the country and meet recruiters from companies that do not recruit at OSU.
+Travel to New York City in January to attend the National Retail Federation's annual student event to network with retail professionals and retail students from around the country and meet recruiters from companies that do not recruit at Ohio State.

 In addition to your classroom learning, you will have ample opportunities to make more of your education at Ohio State.
 You can join student organizations, obtain internships, attend a speaker series featuring today's fashion leaders or work on the student-produced fashion magazine or design show.